snur206/reading-notes/301/class15notes.md

 Authorization Code Flow exchanges an Authorization Code for a token.

-Authorization Code Flow with Proof Key for Code Exchange (PKCE)
+Authorization Code Flow with Proof Key for Code Exchange (PKCE) is additional security with special challenges.

+Implicit Flow with Form Post is  Public Clients or applications which are unable to securely store Client Secrets.

+Client Credentials Flow is